NisseBoman/reco-widget/README.md

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload all files to the `/wp-content/plugins/reco-widget` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add the CompanyId and API key via the settings menu in wordpress.
+(Information you get form Reco.se)
 1. Place the shortcode `[reco-widget]` where you want to place it.

 ## Usage